2004 Oregon Ballot Measure 36

 Ballot Measure 36 was a 2004 initiative in the U.S. state of Oregon.
 It amended the Oregon Constitution to define marriage as a union of one man and one woman.
 The initiative passed with 1,028,546 votes in favor, and 787,556 votes against (57% to 43%) in the November 2, 2004 general election.

-It is one of a number of U.S. state constitutional amendments banning same-sex unions.
+It is one of a number of U.S. state constitutional amendments banning same-sex marriage.
+However, unlike other similar ballot measures passed on or near the same election date, the amendment did not explicitly ban civil unions between same-sex couples.

 On May 19, 2014, the measure was declared unconstitutional by a U.S. federal district court judge, who ruled that it violated the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.

 Results

 Amendment to Constitution

 Measure 36 added the following text to Article 15 of the Oregon Constitution, as Section 5a: